-As of May 20, 2022, the Company had 537 stockholders of record and approximately 22,450 beneficial holders of its common stock, based upon information in securities position listings by registered clearing agencies upon request of the Company's transfer agent.
+As of May 12, 2023, the Company had 520 stockholders of record and approximately 30,000 beneficial holders of its common stock, based upon information in securities position listings by registered clearing agencies upon request of the Company's transfer agent.

 In the past two fiscal years, we have not paid any dividends on the Company's common stock.
 The payment of dividends to Company stockholders is subject to the discretion of the Board of Directors, and various factors may prevent us from paying dividends.
-Such factors include Company cash requirements and liquidity and the requirements of state, corporate and other laws.
+Such factors include Company cash requirements, covenants of our Credit Agreement and liquidity or other requirements of state, corporate and other laws.